In this guide, I’ll break down all Tesla Model S model years, revealing the top Tesla Model S years to buy and the worst years to avoid.

 These years also saw the rollout of improved battery technology, extending the range to over 400 miles on a single charge for the Long Range variants.

-The interior saw a significant redesign, featuring a new 17-inch horizontal touchscreen, an updated Autopilot system for improved autonomous driving capabilities, and the addition of the yoke steering wheel.
+The interior saw a significant redesign, featuring a new 17-inch horizontal touchscreen, an improved Autopilot system for enhanced autonomous driving capabilities, and the addition of the yoke steering wheel.

 Despite these advancements, it’s crucial to note that some owners have reported concerns with the yoke steering design and initial software bugs in the infotainment system.
 However, Tesla has addressed many of these issues through over-the-air updates.